sillsdev/web-languageforge/README.md

 ### LiveReload ###

-#### LiveReload Chrome extension
+#### LiveReload Chrome extension <a id="LiveReloadInstall"></a>

 Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en-US) extension.

 Then from PhpStorm, click
 **View**->**Tool Windows** -> **Gulp**

-When you want LiveReload running, double-click the **reload** Gulp task.
+When you want LiveReload running, double-click the **reload** or **build-webpack:watch** Gulp task.
-Then in the LiveReload chrome extension, left click to enable it.
+Then in the LiveReload chrome extension, click to enable it.
 A solid dot in the circle means the plugin is connected.
 Now when an applicable source file is changed and saved, it should trigger an automate page reload in the browser.

 ## Testing ##